- Porcelain ceramic produces gentler heat than standard ceramic

 - Tourmaline ceramic produces even heat and reduces frizz

 - Heats up quickly

-- Cool barrel tip when heated
+- Cool barrel tip

 - On/off button placement makes it easy to accidentally turn off while styling hair